stepan-sapunkov/financial-ml-notes/drafts/vol/readme.md

 - Skewness ≈ 39.60
 - Excess Kurtosis ≈ 2709.81

-This highlights the extreme heavy-tail behavior of raw RV and further justifies the logarithmic transformation for ML/DL modeling.
+This highlights the extreme heavy-tail behavior of raw RV and further justifies the logarithmic transformation for ML modeling.

 ![QQ-plot of log-RV](QQ_plot.png)